 We deliver total compliance of all study protocols, timely submission of all documents & patient safety.

-Participate in a Clinical Research Study
+Participate in a Clinical Research Study in Michigan

-Want To Volunteer for
+Want to Volunteer for

 Volunteering in clinical research trials helps make tomorrow’s breakthroughs in medicine a reality.
 Modern medicine would not exist today without research and the volunteers who participate in these trials.
 Research studies gather knowledge about medical conditions and the investigational medicine that is being researched.